robenkleene/design-references/after-effects/after-effects-timeline.md

 - To edit properties on multiple layers at once: Use the search field above the properties list and search for the property you want to change, then select each one and change the value.
 - To edit the numerical value of the duration for a layer, right-click the column title (e.g., on "Source Name"), and show the "Duration" column.
 - To quickly trim the timeline to a particular length, move the playhead where you want the timeline to end and hit `N` to set the end of the work area, then `⇧⌘X` (`Composition > Trim Comp to Work Area`).

+## Troubleshooting

+- By default, the timeline is really short and the layers panel is long, to fix this, drag the column headers in the layers panel smaller (or right-click layer panel columns and choose `Hide This`)